WICG/portals/README.md

 # Portals

-Portals are a proposed new HTML element which enables seamless navigations between pages.
-In particular, the `<portal>` element enables a page to show another page as an inset, and then "activate" it to perform a seamless transition to a new state, where the formerly-inset page becomes the top-level document.
+Portals enable seamless navigations between pages.
+In particular, we propose a new `<portal>` HTML element which enables a page to show another page as an inset, and then *activate* it to perform a seamless transition to a new state, where the formerly-inset page becomes the top-level document.

 Portals encompass some of the use cases that iframes currently do, but with better security, privacy, and ergonomics properties.
 And via the activation operation, they enable new use cases like preloading or navigation transitions.